ROHIT2067/skillMatch/docs/dataModel.md

 CREATE CONSTRAINT topic_id_unique IF NOT EXISTS FOR (t:Topic) REQUIRE t.id IS UNIQUE;
 CREATE CONSTRAINT cluster_id_unique IF NOT EXISTS FOR (c:TopicCluster) REQUIRE c.id IS UNIQUE;
 CREATE CONSTRAINT learner_id_unique IF NOT EXISTS FOR (l:Learner) REQUIRE l.id IS UNIQUE;
-CREATE CONSTRAINT session_id_unique IF NOT EXISTS FOR (s:Session) REQUIRE s.id IS UNIQUE;

 <------------------------------------>